 Attention is already a precious commodity.
 And contrary to popular belief, our attention spans are not declining.
 We are just becoming better at filtering out — and quicker to dismiss — what’s not interesting to us.
 This is where personalisation comes into play.

-A quick introduction to personalisation
+A quick overview of predictive personalisation

 Most people talk about personalisation like it’s just some random tactics you can apply on any site, in any situation.
 But the truth is that the success of your personalisation program depends on the quality of your data.
 Nothing else.

 Personalisation is enabled by a mix of contact information, individual website activity, and attribution.
 Because in the end, personalisation needs to deliver value for your customers first.
 Not the other way around.

 With that in mind, a good onsite personalisation strategy should (from your customer’s point of view):